conjugated linoleic acid (CLA) fat burner

 Russ’ Rating

-CLA cannot live up to its own hype.
+Unfortunately, CLA doesn’t live up to the hype.

-The outlandish claims being made by supplement manufacturers (not just about weight loss, but also its ability to target fat stored around the abdomen) are not supported by science.
+The outlandish claims which are currently being made by supplement brands – not only about weight loss, but also regarding its supposed ability to target fat which is stored around the abdomen – have zero science to support it.

-If that ever changes I’ll update this article, but until that day, remember that anyone telling you about the fat loss benefits of CLA is probably just trying to sell it.
+Should that ever change I’ll happily come back and update this article, but until then, anyone telling you about the “fat loss benefits” of CLA is just trying to get you to part with your hard earned money.

 Further Reading: